 However, addiction is an illness linked in a significant way to genetics.
 It also doesn’t discriminate, and while those that have other mental health issues or are suffering from economic deprivation may be more likely to develop an addiction problem, it is an issue that spans genders, ethnicities and social classes.

 With that in mind, you may be wondering what you can do if you are suffering from an addiction issue?
 Well, you will be pleased to know that there’s a lot of help out there.

-One way that some folks suffering from alcohol issues chose to deal with it is by attending meetings like Alcoholics Anonymous (AA) which runs on a 12 step program.
+One way that some folks suffering from alcohol issues chose to deal with it is by attending meetings like Alcoholics Anonymous (AA) in conjunction with a sober living home.
 While others go a more medical route and seek outpatient care that is supervised by a psychologist and doctors.
 Still, others can benefit from programs like the ones offered by https://www.rehabclinic.org.uk/treatment/alcohol-detox/ which are residential in nature.
 Something that allows the person in recovery to focus solely on getting well without any additional distractions.

 Last of all, a condition that people often suffer in silence with is OCD.
 Now, the media would have us believe that this is all about cleaning things, and washing of our hands, but in reality, OCD is something that can attach to anything that the suffer values, and it can cause untold torment.

 OCD occurs when a person attaches too much significance to an intrusive thought and then takes compulsive action to relieve their suffering.
 Sadly this compulsion only reinforces the negative beliefs about the intrusive thought and make the whole thing worse.

 That’s why most OCD therapy focuses on reducing compulsions as well as challenging the importance of the mental intrusions themselves.
 Something that can be done through a particular form of CBT called ERP